GZarrate/JavaScript/README.md

 All attendees must have strong experience developing web applications with JavaScript coding, libraries, and frameworks.

-## Technical Setup and Requirements and Class Files
+## Technical Setup and Requirements

 these apps and the zip file above